cddhant/AdventureWorks_Report/README.md

 ### 4. Visualization and Dashboard Design:
    Designed a multi-page dashboard to cater to different user needs.
 **i.
-Executive Dashboard:** Showcased key performance indicators (KPIs), revenue trends, monthly revenue, and top products for executive-level insights.
+Executive Dashboard:** Showcased key performance indicators (KPIs), revenue trends, monthly revenue, and top products for executive-level insights.<br>
 **ii.
-Customer Details Page:** Utilized a variety of visualization tools, charts, and matrices to present in-depth customer-related data.
+Customer Details Page:** Utilized a variety of visualization tools, charts, and matrices to present in-depth customer-related data.<br>
 **iii.
-Product Detail Page:** Enabled drill-through functionality to delve into specific sub-product information from the Executive Dashboard.
+Product Detail Page:** Enabled drill-through functionality to delve into specific sub-product information from the Executive Dashboard.<br>
 **iv.
-Geospatial Visualization**: Created an interactive map with a slicer for continent selection to visualize sales data geographically.
+Geospatial Visualization**: Created an interactive map with a slicer for continent selection to visualize sales data geographically.<br>

 Through data processing, intricate modeling, and innovative visualization techniques, I successfully transformed raw data into actionable insights.
 This interactive Power BI dashboard serves as a powerful tool for the company to monitor performance, identify trends, and optimize sales strategies, ultimately contributing to improved business outcomes.